perbaltzar/fake-news/README.md

 ### Installing

 Clone or Fork the repository
-Open index.php at your local server, ex localhost:8888
+Open index.php from the *public* folder in your local server, ex localhost:8888

 ## Built With